;

 How Long Does it Take to Get the Results?

-Generally, the test results are reported within 24 hours.
 Many doctors, however, will require “signing off” the results prior to passing them on to the patient.

 What Type of Sample is Required?

 A renal function panel requires a blood sample.
-This is taken from a vein in your arm by a phlebotomist.
-This may be done in your doctors office or at a separate lab location.
+This blood sample is taken from a vein in your arm by a phlebotomist.

 Do I Need to Fast Beforehand?

 To fast before a blood test, you do not eat any food for the 8 to 12 hours before the appointment time.
-It’s important you still drink plenty of water before as dehydration can negatively affect your renal function test results.

 Can Fasting Too Long Affect the Results?